liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 the layouts installed in Liferay, just like the layouts for a page.
 This gives you virtually unlimited options for laying out your pages.

-The next option in the *Manage* menu is page customizations.
+The next option in the *Edit* menu is page customizations.

 #### Page Customizations